Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/README.md

 ## Entrance Randomizer variants

-The entrance randomizer variants are very different from the regular map tracker variants.
-There aren't two different maps for child and adult, but rather three maps in total:
+The entrance randomizer variants are very different from the regular map tracker variants:

-- `Overworld`: randomized checks in the overworld
+- `Locations`: checks in the overworld and checks from non randomized `Exits`
-- `Entrances`: randomized or otherwise important grottos, houses, and dungeons
+- `Exits`: randomized grottos, houses, dungeons, and overworld connections
-- `Connectors`: connections between different overworld areas

-All `Entrances` and `Connectors` have a capture spot, where you can mark what is at that location.
+All locations on the `Exits` map have a capture spot, where you can mark what is at that location.
 Later you can see what led where by simply hovering over the locations with your mouse.
 If the location is useless, just mark off the icon to clean up the map.
 Some important locations should not be cleared, because they might be relevant to logic as pathways:

 - Links House
 - Temple of Time